drivendataorg/minimal-configclasses/README.md

 The decorated data class is provided in case you need your loader's behavior to depend on it.
 For example, the built-in `EnvVarLoader` gets the field types from data class' type annotations and attempts to convert the values loaded from environment variables to those types.

-Loaders will get called in sequence, and their returned data will be resolved using a "last-seen wins" priority.
+Loaders will get called in sequence, and their returned data will be resolved using "last-seen wins" logic.
 If you want to use more complicated resolution logic, you can do so by wrapping your loaders inside a custom loader that implements the resolution logic internally.

 You may notice that loaders in minimal-configclasses are defined as classes with a `__call__` method.
 This is only necessary if you plan to parameterize a loader's behavior with options so that they can be reused in different situations.
 In general, a loader can be as simple as just a function.